rakshitsoral/Dante/src/work/2022-08-01-kitecyber.md

 ---
-title: Kitecyber: Setting Up Inbound & Outbound Marketing Motion
+title: Kitecyber - Setting Up Inbound & Outbound Marketing Motion
 body_class: work
 excerpt: After 2 glorious year at Plutomen, I joined Kitecyber as a Demand Generation Manager on October 2024.
 This is my first time to work in cybersecurity industry.
 highlightjs: true